racket/rhombus/enforestation/0000-enforestation.md

 paper](http://www.cs.utah.edu/plt/publications/gpce12-rf.pdf), but
 with some key differences:

- * When the inital term is an identifier or operator where `lookup` produces a lexicon, the lexicon transformer is applied and its result (a new term and tail) are used for the new state, without changing the current operator (if any).
+ * When the inital term is an identifier followed by a name-path operator and `lookup` produces a name root for the identifier, the name-root transformer is applied.
+Its result, a new term and tail, are used for the new state, without changing the current operator (if any).

  * A prefix or infix operator has an associated transformer procedure to produce a Racket form, instead of always making a `bin` or `un`